 The room falls into silence once more.
 I turn to Steve and mouth the words, “Now what?” drumming the stubs of my fingernails on the armrest.
 The proximity of my rising anger overtakes the threat of an embarrassing wave of tears.
 Has my mother made a legal mess because of her stubbornness?

-“Interestingly enough, only two states allow use of a holographic will with only one signature in matters of probate.
+“Interestingly enough, only two states allow the use of a holographic will with only one signature in matters of probate.
 Once again, South Dakota is one of those states.
 However, you will have to sign a legally binding affidavit attesting to the fact that this is your mother’s handwriting,” he announces.

 Shooting me another probing glance before continuing to scribble notes, he asks, “Can you attest to this writing being in your mother’s hand?”

 “With this holographic will and your signature on an affidavit attesting to the validity of the writing, I can request the court to open probate proceedings on behalf of your mother’s estate.
 Customarily, such a request is made, and a judge assigned to the case appoints the named parties as executors, you and Steve, within two weeks.
 However, given that Christmas is two days away and several district court judges are on vacation, I anticipate this result will take longer.
 In the interim, you may not access your mother’s bank and investment accounts, nor will you be able to sell or change any lease agreements with regards to the property in England and Canada.”
 Upon completing his recitation of the ins and outs of prairie probate proceedings, the man who will be the first of five lawyers to settle my mother’s estate lays down his pen.
-Reaching for a tissue, lawyer “number one” removes his circular glasses and wipes a fleck of dust from the lens before an afterthought occurs to him.
+Reaching for a tissue, lawyer “number one” removes his circular glasses and wipes a speck of dust from the lens before an afterthought occurs to him.

 “Do you have legal counsel in Canada and England?”
-I shake my head, picking at the corner of my index finger’s half bitten nail sensing my responsibilities tighten into a legal pretzel.
+I shake my head, picking at the corner of my index finger’s half-bitten nail sensing my responsibilities tighten into a legal pretzel.
 “Probate proceedings differ from country to country, even state to state, so I strongly advise you to retain legal counsel in both England and Canada as it is likely that separate probate proceedings will be required.

 In my effort to categorize my mother’s world, I discover that my mother still has her instinct to hide envelopes of money around the apartment.
 Burying bills between the folds of her bras and underwear, underneath my grandmother’s pearls in her jewelry case, on the lower shelf of her closet in an old Tiffany’s box, in every pocket of her purses and wallets, she maintained her obsession to save every dollar for an emergency.
 At first, I count the found envelopes’ contents, marking the totals on the adhesive flaps, and occasionally cram a twenty or two into my own wallet to pay for hospital parking or gas, but rarely to pay for food.
 A week since my mother’s stroke, I am still not eating.